-Modern ZEISS binoculars and spotting scopes are extremely robust and protected reliably against dust and moisture.
+Modern ZEISS binoculars, spotting scopes, and riflescopes are extremely robust and protected reliably against dust and moisture.
 This makes them very easy to care for; in particular, this applies to the glass surfaces on the ZEISS Victory products with their hard, water and dirt-repellant LotuTec® coating.
 Nonetheless, several points should be observed to ensure the performance over many years and decades.

 Modern (clean!) microfiber cloths are the best tool for cleaning the optics.
 Usually, fingerprints, for example, can be removed by breathing on the lens elements and wiping them with a light, circular motion.
 It is not recommended to use dry paper cleaning cloths and a fine powder as offered in many optical cleaning sets.

 Dust can be removed with a lens brush or bellows which can be found at any photo store.
 Before cleaning with a cloth, dust, grains of sand, and other hard particles must be removed carefully.